Applying for disability can be overwhelming

 If you are suffering from a disability that prevents you from working, currently being treated and ready to apply for social security disability, Cooper Law can help.

-We handle initial applications, reconsiderations and hearings.
+We handle initial applications, reconsiderations and Administrative Law Judge hearings.

 Whatever stage you are in with your social security disability claim, we’ll take it from there.
 Whether you are just starting the process, or you have already applied and been denied, contact us for an initial consultation to determine next steps.